Save 10% off with promo code: SUMMERFUN

 Main character and character traits are fun to teach in kindergarten, first grade, and second grade with these engaging activities and lesson plans.
 These worksheet alternatives are great for teaching whole group lessons.
 Anchor chart examples are includes and you can make bulletin boards with the craftivity as well. {kindergarten, 1st grade, 2nd grade}

 It’s important to reinforce teaching in small groups reading instruction as well.
 So, I use these character chit cards to discuss our different characters in our books.
 I can use them with any reading group because we talk about characters in all of our books.
+This is a great opportunity for students to apply their knowledge of main character and character traits.

 Character Craft